-A summary of the significance for changes in domain scores across target groups and over time can be found in the following table (See Table 9).
-An analysis of the change in domain scores from baseline to the first-year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Satisfaction, Living Arrangement, Respect and Dignity, Choice and Control, Personal Care, and Satisfaction.
-Community Inclusion and Mood & Health Concerns were the only domains where MFP participants did not report significant improvement from Baseline assessment to the 12-month follow-up report.
+A summary of the significance for changes in domain scores across all target groups and over time is shown in the following table (See Table 9).
+An analysis of the change in domain scores from baseline to the first-year follow-up indicated that significant improvements in QoL were reported for all MO MFP participants on: Satisfaction, Living Arrangement, Respect and Dignity, Choice and Control and Personal Care.
+Community Integration & Inclusion and Mood & Health Concerns were the only domains where MFP participants did not report significant improvement from Baseline assessment to the 12-month follow-up report.
+A similar pattern of changes in domain scores was found in the changes from baseline to the two-year survey.
+These findings suggest that improvement in QoL occurred following a return to the community and was maintained for two years.

-Different patterns of change in QoL are found when examining MO MFP participants in their respective target group.
-At the 12-month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the co-morbid DD/MI group.
+Different patterns of change in QoL were found when examining MO MFP participants in their respective target group.
+At the 12-month follow-up, significant improvements in the domain of life satisfaction were reported for all target groups except those persons in the Aged and co-morbid DD/MI groups.
 When surveyed at the 2-year follow-up, significant improvements in life satisfaction were maintained for those in the Physically Disabled and DD groups.
 Non-significant improvements in life satisfaction from the baseline measure to the 2-year follow-up were reported for those in the Aged and co-morbid DD/MI groups.